Go Big With The Chocolate Hazelnut & Caramel Cake

 - a few whole hazelnuts

-- For the sponge mix, beat the eggs and sugar together until they are foamy using an electric whisk.
-Then add the flour, cornstarch and baking powder.
+- For the sponge cake mix, beat the eggs and sugar together until they are foamy using an electric whisk.
+Then add the flour, corn starch, and baking powder.

 - Cover the bottom of a small springform pan with waffles that have been cut to fit.
 You can use the ring of the pan to help you.
-Add the sponge mix on top and bake for 20 minutes at 375°F.
+Add the cake batter on top and bake for 20 minutes at 375°F.

 - Turn out the cooled cake on to a large plate, so that the layer of waffles is on the top.
 Slice it horizontally into three layers of equal thickness.
 Put the ring of the springform pan back round the bottom layer of the cake.

-- Fold the cream and the vanilla flavoring into the mascarpone.
+- Fold the cream and the vanilla extract into the mascarpone.
 Then spread a third of the cream mixture over the bottom layer of the cake.

 - For the caramel sauce, let the sugar completely caramelize in a pan over a medium heat, before adding the butter a little at a time.
 Then add the cream and let the mixture come to the boil.
 To finish, stir in the the hazelnut syrup and then chill the sauce in the refrigerator.
 Once it has cooled, pour half of it on top of the cream and cake.
 The caramel sauce shouldn't run completely to the edge of the cake, there should be a ring of cream left around it.